 Age UK Berkshire provides both free and chargeable services for older people in Berkshire.

-Information and advice is offered on a wide variety of topics of interest or concern to people in later life, family, friends or carers.
+Our free Information and advice is offered on a wide variety of topics of interest or concern to people in later life, family, friends or carers.
 They also offer free befriending and other loneliness-combating activities.
+Age UK Berkshire covers the whole of Berkshire county.

 Age UK Reading provides vital information, advice and other services to support thousands of older people of all ages and backgrounds, including those from disadvantaged or marginalised groups, such as those living in deprived areas, or black and minority ethnic older people.